 In 1964 the Rev. Dr. Donald Hargrave Gross, the Rev. Dr. Everett I Campbell, and Dr. Richard L Russell together founded Pittsburgh Pastoral Institute to provide education for faith leaders who desired to increase their understanding of the relationship between religion and mental health.
 Over time it became apparent that pastors needed not only education but also a place where they could refer parishioners for more extensive mental health services.
-As a result, PPI expanded its function, becoming the longest-lived interfaith counseling center in Southwestern PA.
+As a result, Pittsburgh Pastoral Institute expanded its function, becoming the longest-lived interfaith counseling center in Southwestern PA.

 In 1989 changes in state law brought Social Workers, Licensed Professional Counselors and Licensed Marriage and Family Therapists to the fore as the legal providers of counseling.
-Over several years, PPI staff transitioned from being primarily pastors to primarily state licensed professionals, although PPI continues to employ many with formal theological education.
+Over several years, staff transitioned from being primarily pastors to primarily state licensed professionals, although Pittsburgh Pastoral Institute continues to employ many with formal theological education.
 The organization also maintained its belief in the importance of spirituality in the healing process and its commitment to integrating the resources of a client’s religious faith to the extent clients so desired.

 In recent years Pittsburgh Pastoral Institute’s focus on education has been revived primarily in the form of half-day or one-day seminars on topics of mutual interest to pastors and counselors.
 Pittsburgh Pastoral Institute also provides unique services to faith leaders in the form of support groups, educational workshops held at churches, psychological testing for candidates for ordination, consulting and Clinical Pastoral Education.